thisisthedave/tasknotes/README.md

 - `npm run dev`: Builds the plugin and watches for changes
 - `npm run build`: Builds the plugin for production

+## Credits

+This plugin uses [FullCalendar.io](https://fullcalendar.io/) for its calendar components, providing the robust calendar functionality that powers TaskNotes' calendar views.

 ## License